captn3m0/jekyll-sqlite/README.md

   - jekyll_sqlite
 ```

-:warning: If you are using Jekyll < 3.5.0 use the `gems` key instead of `plugins`.

 ## Usage

+🏁 A fully-functional demo website that uses this plugin is available at
+[northwind.captnemo.in](https://northwind.captnemo.in).
+The source code for
+the demo is available at [captn3m0/northwind](https://github.com/captn3m0/northwind).

 Update your `_config.yml` to define your data sources with your SQLite database.
-Please see
-the `test` directory for a functional example with the [Northwind database](https://github.com/jpwhite3/northwind-SQLite3).

 ```yml
 ...